bernie-skipole/indi/docs/source/usage/functions.rst

 served by the indiredis client running in its own thread.
 Again this server would need the indi-mr and the paho-mqtt packages installing.

-The indi-mr package provides the function mqtttoredis, note it has further arguments subscribe_list and log_lengths which may be usefull, refer to the indi-mr documentation for details.
+The indi-mr package provides the function mqtttoredis, note it has further optional arguments, subscribe_list which could contain a list of remote driver mqtt id's, such as ['indi_drivers01'] and log_lengths which may be usefull, refer to the indi-mr documentation for details.

 Web client limitation